 - If desired, add the pepper and frozen peas.
 Remove the soup from the burner and allow to sit for about 5 minutes until the peas are cooked.

-Looking for more delicious recipes?
+Looking for more yummy soups to try?